twtan02/Interview-Test/README.md

 Note:
 - Consider case-sensitivity, so 'H' and 'h' are different characters.
 - The input string may contain whitespaces and punctuation.
 Ignore whitespaces and punctuation.
-- Bonus:
-    - Handle Unicode characters correctly.
+- **Bonus**: Handle Unicode characters correctly.
 Unicode characters refer to characters that are part of the Unicode character set.
 The Unicode character set is a standard system that assigns a unique numerical value (code point) to every character, including letters, numbers, symbols, and special characters from various writing systems around the world.
 This includes characters from languages like Chinese, Arabic, Hindi, Cyrillic, etc, as well as special characters and symbols from various scripts.

+### Problem 7 - Square Root

+Write a function that calculates and returns the square root of a non-negative integer `x`.
+You can safely assume `x` is a perfect square, such as 4, 9, 16, 25, 36, and so on.

+Note:
+- You are not allowed to use any built-in square root function or operator or language library function to solve the problem.
+- **Bonus**: Prepare space-time complexity analysis for your solution.

-### Problem 7 - Anagram Checker
+### Problem 8 - Anagram Checker

 Write a function that takes two strings as input and checks if they are anagrams of each other.
 Anagrams are words or phrases formed by rearranging the letters of another word or phrase.